notchamath/countdown-clock/README.md

 <img src="/port4.jpg">

 ## The Idea
 A `Fully Responsive` Countdown Clock that incorporates `Model–View–Controller Pattern` on the backend.
 User inputs are validated and calculated to fit standard time units. `Ex: 65 minutes will automatically convert to 1hr 05mins`.
+When the countdown is in progress, the **Start button** will disable while the **Reset button** remains active.
 Once countdown is completed, an alert message will deploy. `setTimeout` and `setInterval` web APIs are used in displaying the countdown smoothly.
 The implementation only uses HTML5, CSS3 & JavaScript.

 ### [Try the App](https://chamathcodes.com/countdown-clock/) 👈